SPURS ensured it wasn't a super Saturday for thousands of punters but hopefully it can be a smashing Sunday.

 Liverpool, and I can't use the word “banker”, are a best 1-4 with William Hill and 888sport at home to West Brom so better value could be to look at a first scorer.
 Steven Gerrard was one of those rested for the successful Europa League trip to Trabzonspor and the skipper is 5-1 with Bet365 to score first.

-Man City demolished Liverpool at Eastlands on Monday.
-It was impressive show that marked them out as Champions League contenders but if they are serious about breaking into the top four they have to go to places like Sunderland and win.
+Man City demolished Liverpool at Eastlands on Monday in the English Premier League.
+It was an impressive show that marked them out as Champions League contenders but if they are serious about breaking into the top four they have to go to places like Sunderland and win.
 Steve Bruce's men often raise their game for the big guns but have started the season poorly and look there for the taking.

-The Bolton v Birmingham has draw written all over it and I'm looking at under two goals at 4-6 with bodog.
+The Bolton vs Birmingham has draw written all over it and I'm looking at under two goals at 4-6 with bodog.

 Aston Villa suffered a Euro KO in midweek and must lift themselves for the visit of Everton.
 Caretaker boss Kevin MacDonald looks short of quality but Everton first away encounter saw them lose at Blackburn before a home draw with Wolves.
 I can see Davie Moyes' side taking something from the game but instead of backing them at a best 2-1 at Ladbrokes try Everton draw no bet at evens with Ladbrokes and Paddy Power.